Sing! China season 7

 The seventh season of the Chinese reality talent show Sing!
 China premiered on 5 August 2022.
 Li Ronghao and Hacken Lee returned as coaches for their fourth and second seasons respectively.
 In the last season, Liao Changyong was featured as a part-time coach after replacing Na Ying from the Cross Battle round onwards; this season he returned again as a part time coach but was replaced by Coco Lee after the Cross Battle rounds.
 Fish Leong joined the panel as a new coach this season, replacing Wang Feng from the previous season.

-On 14 October 2022, Liang Yuying was announced the winner of the season, marking Hacken Lee's second win as a coach and the first coach to win multiple consecutive seasons.
+On 14 October 2022, Sumi Liang was announced the winner of the season, marking Hacken Lee's second win as a coach and the first coach to win multiple consecutive seasons.

 Coaches and hosts

 On 13 July 2022, it was announced that Li Ronghao and Hacken Lee would both resume their roles as coaches.
 Liao Changyong was also confirmed to be returning again as a part-time coach and was later replaced by Coco Lee.
 Fish Leong was announced to join the show as a new coach.
 Wang Feng was therefore confirmed to have exited the series.

-On 17 July 2022, it was announced that Andy Lau would be joining the show as a spectator and part-time host along with Hu Qiaohua.
+On 17 July 2022, it was announced that Andy Li would be joining the show as a spector and part-time host along with Hu Qiaohua.

 In addition, the teaching assistant panel was not reinstated this season, leading to the departures of Momo Wu, Jike Junyi, and Zhang Bichen.
 However, Huang Xiaoyun returned but this time she will be featured as a comeback stage coach alongside season 2 semi-finalist Curley G.